EkthaReddy/VSDSquadron-Mini-Internship/README.md

 ## Task 1
-The task 1 includes the following
+The task 1 of the internship includes the following
 - Installation of RISC-V toolchain using VDI.
 - C Program for sum from one to n.
 - Checking the result of C code
 - RISC-V Simulator for compiling and running the code
 - Assembly language

+Overall, it is about writing the C code for sum from one to n followed by compiling and running by RISC-V Simulator.

  The steps to be followed are: